puolid/docker-example/README.md

 #### Docker network

-Create new [docker network](https://docs.docker.com/network/) so our application server can find/connect to MySQL server.
-Containers in same network can call each other by container name.
+Create a new [docker network](https://docs.docker.com/network/) so our application server can find/connect to the MySQL server.
+Containers in the same network can call each other by container name.

 To create new network type following command:
 ``` bash